-There will also be elements to help other aspects of your posture, such as wrist rests – these are also popular on the best gaming keyboards and the best mechanical keyboards too, since spending a lot of time using those carries the same risks as spending all your hours typing.
+Many ergonomic keyboards also include wrist rests.
+You'll often see these on the best gaming keyboards and the best mechanical keyboards too, since spending a lot of time using those carries the same risks as spending all your hours typing.
 You can also find some of these sorts of features in the best keyboards for all-round use, but the keyboards in this guide are designed with comfort as the priority.

 The best ergonomic keyboards you can buy today in 2023